Friday, January 10, 2025

 We ate supper, watched a movie, and then Badger decided to rearrange my kitchen.

-Cowboy called, he slid going into work, and he sure to heck isn't going to try to make it home in the dark.
+Cowboy called said the roads were slick going in, and he sure as heck isn’t trying to make it home in the dark.

 Badger seems rather happy alone in the kitchen.